erobwen/liquefy/flow/README.md

     * Lightweight < 100 kb.
     * Open source
     * DOM independent component model, this would make it easier to make support other platforms besides Web, or perhaps develop a system for server side rendering.

+# Generality of flow.core

+flow.core together with flow.DOM is Reactive DOM rendering.
+But if you just take flow.core, it is a general engine for Reactive Recursive Object Composition and State Management.
+Reactive Recursive Object Composition is a reactive generative process where a Recursive Object Composition of any kind is created.
+On each level, a build function is called, that builds the children of a component, depending on state.
+It can be a word-processor document, a spread-sheet or a native mobile UI.
+Since it is a reactive process, minimal changes are guaranteed.
+Through given keys and pattern matching, the identities and state of child components can be stable, despite the build function apparently rebuilding its child on any change.

 # Video introduction